|

 herbivore, and herbicide.
 Go figure.
 Regardless of how you pronounce it, rest

+assured that your pronunciation is correct.
 Now that we have finally put to rest the eternal question of how

+to properly pronounce the word, let's take a crack at defining it.
 To a botanist, an herb (or a herb if you prefer to pronounce the

 h) is any plant that has fleshy stems and doesn't produce woody matter.